-The Common Thread Quilt Guild now boasts over 200 members, who come from all over the Ottawa/Hull area.
-We meet once a month at the MIFO Centre for our regular meeting, which always includes a show and tell, often a guest speaker, mini demos and more.
+The Common Thread Quilt Guild now boasts approximately 200 members, who come from all over the Ottawa/Hull area.
+We meet once a month (at the MIFO Centre, when in-person) for our regular meeting, which always includes a show and tell, often a guest speaker, mini demos and more.
 We are a member of the Canadian Quilters’ Association.

 The Common Thread Quilt Guild is a not-for profit organization.
 Our purpose is to: